BenWeekes/agora-network-monitor/README.md

 ## AgoraRTCNetEx.js
 This javascript module provides an 'Out of band' network monitor to work along side AgoraRTC 4.x SDK.
-It is able to report the true uplink/downlink of each host in the channel.
+It is able to report the true uplink/downlink status of each host in the channel.
-It does not revert to 'Good' if packet losses reduce while the bitrate is lowered in full path feedback mode.
+It does not revert to 'Good' if the packet losses reduce while the bitrate is lowered in either Full Path Feedback or Dual Stream failover modes.
-It does not confuse my downlink with your uplink.
+It does not confuse my downlink with your uplink quality or vice versa.

 #### Include the javascript: